hatchddigital/empty-coop/README.md

 gulp watch
 ```

-To do a production build
+To do a production build:

 ```sh
 gulp build